khramkov/Backtrader-MQL5-API/README.md

 ## Documentation

-See [MQL5 - JSON - API documentation](https://github.com/khramkov/MQL5-JSON-API) for better understanding the logic.
+See [MQL5 - JSON - API documentation](https://github.com/khramkov/MQL5-JSON-API) for better understanding.

 You can create market or pending order with the default `backtrader` command.